MSCI-245-342/hw-betterbooks/hw-instructions.md

 You are reading these instructions having cloned your GitHub repository to a directory named `betterbooks`.

-If you do not have a directory named betterbooks, stop!
-Go back to the instructions in Learn and correctly clone your repository.
+**Warning:** If you do not have a directory named betterbooks, **stop!**  Go back to the instructions in Learn and correctly clone your repository.

 To get up and going, do the following:
 ```